Rylan-Meilutis/Seds-Ground-Station-Frontend/docs/backend-api.md

 - `max_display_zoom` defaults to one level above `max_native_zoom` in the frontend if omitted.
 - blank or non-finite numeric values are sanitized by the frontend, but the backend should still send valid values.
 - the tile source itself is requested from `/tiles/{z}/{x}/{y}.jpg` on the configured host.
+- Android builds expose the map source to MapLibre as `https://gs26.local/tiles/{z}/{x}/{y}.jpg`; the app's WebView client intercepts that host and proxies it to the configured Ground Station tile route.
 - the frontend persists the last effective `max_native_zoom` per tile URL template in browser/native storage and reuses it if the backend is unavailable later.
 This allows cached high-zoom map tiles and previously zoomed-in map views to restore without requiring `/api/map_config` to be reachable.
 - map tile caches are keyed by tile URL/Ground Station URL.
 Tiles cached for one configured URL are not reused after the operator switches to another configured URL.
 - map prefetch warms the visible/user/rocket tile area from the effective minimum zoom through the effective native max zoom so cached maps can remain visible when operators zoom out offline.